skeeto/skeeto.github.com/_posts/2024-11-10-Everything-I-ve-learned-so-far-about-running-local-LLMs.markdown

 undergraduate student level who's read a lot of documentation.
 That sounds better than it is.
 The typical fresh graduate enters the workforce knowing practically nothing about software engineering.
-Day one on the job is the first day of their real education.
-In that sense, LLMs today haven't even begun their real education.
+Day one on the job is the first day of their [real education][aspire].
+In that sense, LLMs today haven't even begun their education.

+To be fair, that LLMs work as well as they do is amazing!
+Thrown into the middle of a program in [my unconvential style][style], LLMs figure it out and make use of the custom interfaces.
+(Caveat: My code and writing is in the training data of most of these LLMs.)
+So the more context, the better, within the effective context length.
+The challenge is getting something useful out of an LLM in less time than writing it myself.

 *Writing new code is the easy part*.
 The hard part is maintaining code, and writing new code with that maintenance in mind.
 Even when an LLM